 Voluntary work is important even if there is no clinical contact whatsoever.
 It demonstrates commitment, a positive attitude and a level of communication.
 It also helps you to become aware of different social groups and their differing healthcare needs.

 Most voluntary organisations are crying out for help (e.g. visiting old people’s homes, working in a youth centre).
 It is rewarding and helps develop some of the skills needed for a career in medicine; for example, hospice volunteering gives you a valuable insight into the emotional side of working with the terminally ill.
-You may also be able to volunteer in a counseling role such as Childline or the Samaritans.
+You may also be able to volunteer in a counselling role with organisations such as ChildLine and the Samaritans.

-Just gaining experience of a hospital environment can be invaluable experience, so getting a job as a hospital porter or support worker can be advantageous (look on NHS jobs website, in newspapers, at nursing agencies).
+Just gaining experience of a hospital environment can be invaluable, so getting a job as a hospital porter or support worker can be advantageous (look on NHS jobs website, in newspapers, at nursing agencies).

 - An insight into life as a medical student and as a doctor